chadillac/ejabberd-easy_cluster/README.md

 ejabberd-easy_cluster
 ====

-Ease the process of a slave ejabberd node joining an existing cluster.
-For detailed information of configuration please see these blog posts:
+Make multi-master Ejabberd clustering possible, make it easy.
+Also ease the process of a slave Ejabberd node joining an existing cluster using a traditional master->slave configuration.

+#### For detailed information of configuration please see these blog posts:

 **basic configuration**
 http://chad.ill.ac/post/35967173942/easy-ejabberd-clustering-guide-mnesia-mysql